AutumnHW/vandaljs/README.md

 <li><code>clientId</code>: Contains your bot's client ID</li>
 <li><code>guildId</code>: Contains the ID of a guild that you wish to use as the development guild.
 In the <code>main</code> branch this option will also
 establish the server leveling and other rich data functions operate in.</li>
+<li><code>vandalAdminRole</code>: Contains the ID of the role you would like to set as Vandal's admin role.
+This will eventually be compatible with onboarding through commands.</li>
 </ul>